htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     HTCondor will not use IPv6.
-If ``auto``, which is the default, HTCondor will use IPv6 if it can find an interface with an IPv6 address, and that address is (a) public or private, or (b) no interface’s IPv4 address is public or private.
+If ``auto``, which is the default, HTCondor will use IPv6 if it can find an interface with an IPv6 address, and that address is (a) public or private, or (b) no interface's IPv4 address is public or private.
 If HTCondor finds more than one address of each protocol, only the most public address is considered for that protocol.